rroojrooj/Connext-Documentation/intro-quest1.md

 With Amarok Upgrade and a close partnership with Nomad, Modular Interoperability has been introduced which help Connext move closer to the ideal outcome by modularizing the protocol stack
 (Ref :https://www.youtube.com/watch?v=pnw6x_v0iiY&t=80s).

+### VArt#9432:

+Routers in the Connext project are the key link after the user.
+They can be categorised as an active LP provider because the router is able to adapt to the current market realities.
+The main task of the router is to provide liquidity to the different networks so that Connext users can make cross-chain swaps quickly and cheaply.
+The only way for them to earn money is through commissions, which depend on the total amount of the transaction.
+But they can't get them right away, because thanks to the partnership with Nomad, users don't have to worry about things like shunning attacks(regular users won't be able to face a conspiracy between routers because of a 30 minute delay in getting commission rewards).

 ## Why do we need them in Connext